fkie/catkin_lint/README.md

 problems.

 If **catkin\_lint** is invoked with one or more paths as parameters, it searches for packages recursively and checks all of them.
+Alternatively, the `--pkg` option can be used to add the path of a particular ROS package.

-Otherwise, it looks for a package in the current working directory.
+If neither paths nor packages are specified, **catkin\_lint** looks for a package in the current working directory.

 ## Problem Severities

-Diagnostic messages are classified in three different categories: errors, warnings, and notices.
+Diagnostic messages come in three different categories: errors, warnings, and notices.
 The `-W` option controls which problems are reported to the user: